mhedenus/on_graphs_and_models/README.md

 ### Naming Things Unambiguously

 One might ask: "I know two women with the name 'Alice'.
-Which one do you mean?".
+Which one do you mean?"
 Of course, we could simply use the family name, but let us try to solve this problem once for all.

 Creating an unique name is a very hard problem.
 You cannot prevent anybody of using the same name for something different.
-The only solution is to have a system that provides the technical and organizational means allows you to create, register and look up names globally. [__Uniform Resource Identifier (URI)__](https://tools.ietf.org/html/rfc3986) allow you to do exactly this.
+The only solution is to have a system that provides the technical and organizational means for creating, registering and looking up names globally. [__Uniform Resource Identifier (URI)__](https://tools.ietf.org/html/rfc3986) allow you to do exactly this.

 Let's create URIs for Alice and Bob.
 The technical Details of these URIs are not of interest here, therefore I simply write `<Alice>` and `<Bob>`.
 Anything in angle brackets is meant to be an URI.